pirayeshfar/cafegardee-ai/README.md

 1. Fork this repository.
 2. Connect your repository to a hosting provider like Vercel or Netlify.
-3. Add your Google Gemini API key as an environment variable named `API_KEY`.
+3. Set your Google Gemini API key as an environment variable named `API_KEY` in your hosting provider's settings.
 4. Configure the build command (`npm run build` or `vite build`) and the output directory (`dist`).
 5. Deploy!